CETLFor Undergraduate Students

 Would you like to manage your time better?
 Prepare for tests more effectively?
 Take better notes?
 Feel less stressed about keeping up with your homework?
 We see students who are on the Dean's list, as well as students who are on academic probation.
 Anyone who would like to get more out of his/her studies is welcome to be part of our study skills program and Methods of Inquiry, our study skills course.

-Our confidential study skills counseling offers you individual discussions with a counselor who will help you improve your academic performance and efficiency.
-Your counselor will meet with you, discuss your concerns, and help you discover learning techniques that will enable you to enhance your overall academic performance.
-All appointments with study skills counselors are free, and you may meet with them for a one-time troubleshooting session or on a regular basis.
+Our confidential study skills support offers you individual discussions with a consultant who will help you improve your academic performance and efficiency.
+Your consultant will meet with you, discuss your concerns, and help you discover learning techniques that will enable you to enhance your overall academic performance.
+All appointments with study skills consultants are free, and you may meet with them for a one-time troubleshooting session or on a regular basis.

-Study Skills Counselors and Hours for Fall 2013:
+Study Skills Consultant Appointment Hours for Spring 2015:

 Study Skills Course

-Please contact our office in Dewey 1-154, call 275-9049, or email firstname.lastname@example.org for more information about the course and/or to make a counseling appointment.
+Please contact our office in Dewey 1-154, call 275-9049, or email firstname.lastname@example.org for more information about the course and/or to make a study skills appointment.